mcd500/arduino-commandliners/README.md

 arduino-linux-setup.sh  install.sh  libraries  tools
 ```

-More lines are required to change for STM32 in Makefile-stm32.
+Some more lines to modify for STM32 in Makefile-stm32.

 ```
 ARM_GCC_PATH := $(HOME)/.arduino15/packages/STM32/tools/xpack-arm-none-eabi-gcc/9.2.1-1.1/bin/